 The “coworking space business” has become the cornerstone of the slow but steady change of the commercial landscape.

-A survey ran by DeskMag showed that by the end of 2017 there was going to be over 14,000 co-working spaces in the world, and 1.2 million people would have worked in one of them.
+A survey ran by DeskMag showed that by the end of 2017 there were going to be over 14,000 co-working spaces in the world, and 1.2 million people would have worked in one of them.

 WeWork has been the company that shaped it all.
 In March 2018, the London press published that, what is considered as the biggest co-working brand in the world, could seal a deal with Debenhams to open a new center in its flagship store in Oxford Street.

-In light of the disastrous traction of Wework, it will be interesting to see if the co-working space revolution continues.
+In light of the disastrous traction of WeWork, it will be interesting to see if the co-working space revolution continues.

 Bringing inspiration to the market

 Apart from enjoying its own success, WeWork has helped create new unconventional solutions for what to do with these large empty spaces.
-One of their offices hosted the creation of Blender, a new co-working company whose objective is to create trendy looking offices for creative companies.
+One of their offices hosted the creation of Blender, a new co-working company whose objective is to create trendy-looking offices for creative companies.

 They are also preparing their launch to retail with WeMRKT, a new venture featuring products created by 10 WeWork member companies that won a competition in April.
-The new space, which will be located at WeWork 205 Hudson in New York City, will sell office supplies, food, drinks and more.
+The new space, which will be located at WeWork 205 Hudson in New York City, will sell office supplies, food, drinks, and more.